Kwangsa19/Python-OpenCV-Recognizing-Shapes/README.md

 # Python-OpenCV-Recognizing-Shapes
 > This project is based on Coursera project course ("Recognizing shapes in images with OpenCV").
 For full explanation and information, please visit this [link](https://www.coursera.org/projects/recognizing-shapes-images-opencv) to enroll the course.
-> Here, I used OpenCV to load and compute an image from file, detect edges, recognize lines, blurred mode and circles.
+> I utilized OpenCV to perform various image processing tasks, including:
+• Loading and displaying an image from a file
+• Detecting edges
+• Recognizing lines
+• Applying a blurring effect
+• Detecting circles

 ## Tasks